 The best things to do in Logan Square

 Built in the early 1900s, this small building in Logan Square used to be a place where trolly riders could stop to rest during their journey.
 Logan Square Preservation took the building over in 2010, turning it into a community art space.
-Comfort Station regularly hosts art exhibitions, live music and film screenings while providing a public meeting place for neighborhood residents of all ages.
+Comfort Station regularly hosts art exhibitions, live music and film screenings and provides a public meeting place for neighborhood residents of all ages.

 Designed by William Le Baron Jenney in the mid-1800s and enhanced several years later by Jens Jensen, Humboldt Park was once the nation’s greatest public park, boasting acres of Prairie-style gardens, grazing animals and a meandering river scene.
-Though the animals are long gone, the park still offers extensive rose beds as well as tennis courts, an inland beach, baseball fields and bike paths.
+Though the animals are long gone, the park is still a gem among Chicago's public green spaces, filled with lagoons, tennis courts, an inland beach, a fieldhouse, baseball fields and bike paths.
+Wandering through the area long enough and you'll probably come across the Humboldt Park Boathouse, an iconic example of Prairie style architecture.

 Named for the 15th governor of Illinois, John McAuley Palmer, this seven-acre park located between Logan Square and Humboldt Park dates back to the creation of the boulevard system in the 1870s.
 Palmer Square was a popular spot for cyclists (or "wheelmen") in the early 1900s, though you're now more likely to find runners on the track that circles the park's perimeter.
 Kids will appreciate a playground inspired by the classic book The Velveteen Rabbit.

-Yes, we know—technically this one's in Avondale, but if you're in the area, the Revolution Brewing tour is not to be missed.
+Yes, we know—technically this one's in Avondale, but if you're in the area, the Revolution Brewing was founded at its Logan Square brewpub, so we're giving it a pass.
 As one of the largest breweries in Illinois, Revolution’s Kedzie Avenue facility makes dozens of Rev brews in-house.
 Learn from the brewers themselves about how they craft the unique, flavorful drinks Chicagoans just can’t get enough of.
-Plus, two beers come with your tour ticket.
-Private tours are available by request.
+Plus, two beers are included with your tour ticket.

 The Hairpin Arts Center is a non-profit arts center established by the Logan Square Chamber of Arts in 2011.
 It resides in a building built in 1930, which was once home to the Hump Hair Pin Manufacturing Company.
 The Arts Center offers year-round arts and cultural programming for the neighborhoods of Logan Square and Avondale.